junlanlu/junlanlu.github.io/_news/announcement_04.md

 date: 2023-04-11 16:11:00-0400
 inline: true
 ---
-Launched a weekend project [collegeshunt](https://collegeshunt.com) as a fun webapp to rank colleges.
+Launched a weekend [project](https://collegeshunt.com) as a fun webapp to rank colleges.